sintof/agentic-rag/README.md

 ```

 Optional: get a free [Tavily](https://tavily.com) key (1000 searches/mo) and set
-`TAVILY_API_KEY` to enable real web fallback instead of the graceful "no web search
+`TAVILY_API_KEY` for real web search instead of the "no web search configured"
-configured" placeholder.
+placeholder.

 ## Run locally